vyvrhel/class-toggler/README.md

 ---

 #### `data-toggle-class="class-name"`
-CSS *class-name* which will be assigned to active toggle button (default `-active-toggle`).
+CSS *class-name* that will be assigned to active toggle button (default `-active-toggle`).
 If you are using BEM naming convention, you'll probably need something like this:
 ````html
 <div class="Module">
   <button class="Module__button" data-toggle-target="module-text" data-toggle-class="Module__button--active">